an emerging E commerce company achieved resource performance optimization with our catalog processing tool

 - Row-wise data validation to check for mandatory values, data type adherence, and standardization of refiners

-This process required multiple iterations due to the cumbersome & error-prone manual handling techniques.
-On an average, it took 30 minutes before uploading the catalog to the c-panel.
+- This process required multiple iterations due to the cumbersome & error-prone manual handling techniques.
+On average, it took 30 minutes before uploading the catalog to the c-panel.

 Also, due to a constant influx of merchants joining the platform, the client was planning to double the number of personnel, thus increasing the team size to a whopping 400 people.